 Dividends also include all dividend equivalent payments made after September 13, 2010.
-Currently, dividend equivalent payments include (1) substitute dividends, (2) payments made pursuant to a specified notional principal contract, and (3) payments made pursuant to a specified equity-linked instrument that are (directly or indirectly) contingent on, or determined by reference to, the payment of a dividend from U.S. sources.
+Currently, dividend equivalent payments include (1) substitute dividends, (2) payments made pursuant to a specified notional principal contract, (3) payments made pursuant to a specified equity-linked instrument that are (directly or indirectly) contingent on, or determined by reference to, the payment of a dividend from U.S. sources, and (4) any payment determined by regulations to be substantially similar to a payment in (1) or (2) above.

-A notional principal contract that is treated as a specified notional principal contract as of January 1.
-2017, will remain a specified notional principal contract after January 1, 2017.
+A notional principal contract that is treated as a specified notional principal contract as of January 1, 2017, will remain a specified notional principal contract after January 1, 2017.